The Disengaged Stepmom: Is Disengagement Right for You?

-Over the years, the visions of blended bliss you had on your wedding day have given way to resentment, annoyance, irritation, and maybe even rage.
+But over the years, those visions of blended bliss may have given way to resentment, annoyance, irritation, and maybe even rage.
 Your life feels chaotic.
 You feel others are taking advantage of you.
-You probably feel your stepkids are rude and disrespectful towards you and do not appreciate any efforts you have made over the years.
+You might feel your stepkids are rude and disrespectful towards you and don't appreciate any efforts you have made over the years.

 If you find yourself nodding in agreement, you have come to the right place.
 This article will examine the meaning of disengagement in a blended family, help you decide if disengagement is the right choice for you, and discuss new ways to think about your responsibilities towards your stepchildren.

 What Does Disengagement Mean in a Blended Family?

 No one singular disengagement solution is right for every blended family.
-There exists a continuum of disengagement and it’s up to you to decide exactly what will bring back your happiness and sanity.
+Disengagement exists in a continuum, and it’s up to you to decide exactly how much will bring back your happiness and sanity.
 For some stepmoms, disengagement will mean having absolutely nothing whatsoever to do with the stepchildren.
-For other stepmoms, it may mean only disengaging from a few tasks, such as cleaning rooms or washing dishes.
-For every stepmom though, disengagement means no longer accepting the responsibility of raising stepchildren.
+For others, it may mean only disengaging from a few tasks, such as cleaning rooms or washing dishes.
+For every stepmom, though, disengagement means no longer accepting the responsibility of raising stepchildren.

+- "Problems With the Kids."
 Many stepmoms disengage because they think they have a problem with their stepchildren.
 More often than not, the problem is actually with their partner or husband.
 This is especially true in high-conflict custody situations where children are caught in the middle of a loyalty bind between their mom and stepmom.
-(This is often known as parental alienation, and I recommend this article on alienation in high-conflict custody cases.)
-In high conflict situations, stepchildren may be actively coached to hate or disrespect their stepmom or the ex-wife may place enormous unspoken pressure on the children to not like their stepmom.
-If this is the case, the children will likely never feel comfortable thanking their stepmom for all she does for them.
+(This is often known as "parental alienation," and I recommend this article on parental alienation in high-conflict custody cases.)
+In high conflict situations, stepchildren may be actively coached to hate or disrespect their stepmom or the ex-wife may place enormous unspoken pressure on the children to dislike their stepmom.
+If this is the case, the children will likely never feel comfortable thanking their stepmom for anything she does for them.